The-AI-Alliance/dpk-alliance/data-processing-lib/src/data_processing/transform/transform.md

 * [transform runtime](transform_runtime.py) - this class support transform's ability to leverage additional capabilities supported by a given pipeline, for example shared classes in the case of pure Python or shared actors in the case of Ray.
 It also provides support for folder transforms - list of folders to process.
-Supported pipelines provide default implementation of this class and the user only have to implement it if he really needs to use mentioned above capabilities or creating a folder transform
+Supported pipelines provide default implementation of this class (for [Python](python/transform_runtime.py) and [Ray](ray/transform_runtime.py)) and the user only have to implement it if he really needs to use mentioned above capabilities or creating a folder transform.
 * [transform statistics](transform_statistics.py) - this class is a very simple singleton dictionary allowing both runtime and transform implementation collect execution statistics (metadata)